 New Payment and Purchasing Guidelines

-The City of Saskatoon is implementing SAP, an integrated enterprise resource planning (ERP) system, for procurement and accounts payable effective January 04, 2021.
+The City of Saskatoon has implemented SAP, an integrated enterprise resource planning (ERP) system, for procurement and accounts payable effective January 04, 2021.

 SAP is a web-based tool for procurement, invoice management and payment processes.
 New guidelines for purchasing and payment align with SAP industry best practice and improve the communications and processing of supplier purchases and payments.
 The City of Saskatoon values its relationship with vendors and is committed to continuous improvement and transparency in doing business with the City.